UMCUGenetics/NextflowModules/README.md

 Put uri to our workflows here.

 ## Contributing
-We invite anybody to contribute to the UMCU Genetics CWL CommandLineTools repository.
+We invite anybody to contribute to the UMCU Genetics Nextflow Modules repository.
 If you would like to contribute please use the following procedure:
 - Fork the repository
 - Commit the changes to your fork
 - Submit a pull request